Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Experimental Setup

 \subsection{Model}

 For our experimentations, we used the proven BART encoder-decoder model as backbone \citep{lewis2019bartdenoisingsequencetosequencepretraining}, it achieves strong performances on specific tasks and remains highly suitable for fine-tuning.
-As a sequence-to-sequence model pre-trained with a denoising objective inspired by \textsc{BERT} \citep{devlin2019bertpretrainingdeepbidirectional}, it has been shown to be effective in a range of NLP applications, including abstractive summarization.
-Released by \citet{metaai} with about 400M parameters, it can be trained on standard computing resources and supports inputs of up to 1,024 tokens.
-For this model $d_{model} = 1,024$.
+As a sequence-to-sequence model pre-trained with a denoising objective inspired by \textsc{BERT} \citep{devlin2019bertpretrainingdeepbidirectional}, it has been shown to be effective in a range of NLP applications, including abstractive summarization and question generation task.
+Released by \citet{metaai} with about 400M parameters\footnote{We use the BART large version, where $d_{\text{model}} = 1,024$}, it can be trained on standard computing resources and supports inputs of up to 1,024 tokens.